Please choose from the categories below to learn more about VeloPro.

 Download your ERG or ZWO file for your Trainer Activity Once you have marked a day as a Trainer day, click on the training plan for that day (represented by a blue box).
 You will be presented with a dialogue box containing the workout for that day, and two buttons representing .ZWO and .ERG file types.
 Simply choose which file format you'd like and save it to your computer for upload to the system of your choosing.

-The first ride of the season marked as an FTP Test will be used to calculate the starting FTP value for the entire season.
+The first ride of the season marked as an FTP Check will be used to calculate the starting FTP value for the entire season.
 This is because the formula for predicting FTP over time needs a stable beginning point.
-All rides marked as FTP Tests throughout the season contribute to improving the accuracy of your predicted FTP.
-However, they do not alter the Default FTP like the first FTP Test of the season does.
-Conversely, Tempo Remote calculates training loads using the most recent FTP Test.
-The Training Progress graph is based on having at least 5 FTP Tests (and at least 20 rides) in the past 200 days.
+All rides marked as FTP Checks throughout the season contribute to improving the accuracy of your predicted FTP.
+However, they do not alter the Default FTP like the first FTP Check of the season does.
+Conversely, Tempo Remote calculates training loads using the most recent FTP Check.
+The Training Progress graph is based on having at least 5 FTP Checks (and at least 20 rides) in the past 200 days.

-- Get a good warmup - Tempo Remote will guide you through a consistent warmup before each test.
+- Get a good warmup - Tempo Remote will guide you through a consistent warmup before each check.

-- Use the same course - It's a good idea to use the same (or similar) terrain for each test.
+- Use the same course - It's a good idea to use the same (or similar) terrain for each check.
 This way there is better consistency in your results over time.

 - Start gently - Starting too hard will cause you to lose steam towards the end.
 Your start should be in zone 3, at the most.
 What you save in the first few minutes will serve you well towards the end.